-Ports are fascinating and mysterious worlds.
+The port industry is a fascinating and mysterious world.
 Many of us only know of them through crime movies depicting shifty dealings in their dark underbellies.
 Few of us understand their highly streamlined round-the-clock operations that keep the world supplied with all manner of goods—or the machines that keep these operations running.

 We were curious to learn more, so we sat down with our port expert, Dominique Morel, to find out how millions of shipping containers get loaded onto and off ships around the world each day.
 And because we are obsessed with tires, we obviously asked about that.

 Camso tires are used for terminal tractors and trailers, container handlers, as well as other vehicles working in ports worldwide to meet safety and vessel turnaround time challenges.